By Mayo Clinic Staff

 General physical examination and medical history

 A low sperm count is diagnosed as part of a semen analysis test.
 Sperm count is generally determined by examining semen under a microscope to see how many sperm appear within squares on a grid pattern.
-In some cases, a computer may be used to measure sperm count.
+In some cases, a computer might be used to measure sperm count.